csgf/csgf/index.rst

 * :ref:`insta-docs`
 	This section provides a step-by-step guide to install and configure a server hosting a CSGF-based Science Gateway.
 * :ref:`core-docs`
-	This section provides a step-by-step guide to install and configure a server hosting a CSGF-based Science Gateway.
+	This section includes the documentation of all the core services of the CSGF.
 * :ref:`web-docs`
-	This section provides all the applications that have been integrated in the Science Gateways powered by the CSGF.
+	This section includes the documentation of all the applications that have been integrated in the Science Gateways powered by the CSGF.
 * :ref:`mobile-docs`
-	This section provides the apps for mobile appliances which are part of the CSGF.
+	This section includes the documentation of the apps for mobile appliances which are part of the CSGF.
 * :ref:`api-docs`
-	This section provides some APIs to use some of the CSGF services.
+	This section includes the documentation of the APIs written to use some of the CSGF services.
 * :ref:`training-docs`
 	This section contains a collection of training materials for developers, including the instructions about how to setup the CSGF development environment.